miramsalp/Krapong-Go/README.md

 # Krapong-Go
-Real-time vehicle tracking application designed for "Rod Krapong" shuttle buses.
-This project allows passengers to view live vehicle locations on a map and enables drivers to manage their status and location updates.
+This project allows passengers to view live vehicle locations, while enabling drivers to see passenger locations and manage their own status updates on the map.

 <table>
   <tr>